 Action Title(s) How Progress will be Monitored Frequency of Progress Monitoring Supplemental Curriculum & Engagement Progress will be monitored with the use of the school's local assessment, iReady, for grades K-12, which provides information on a student's academic achievement levels.
 Progress will also be monitored through our ADA rates to monitor student engagement levels.
-Beginning-of-the-year and end-of-the-year assessments will be given to all students.
-Additionally, students who are below grade level will also complete a mid-year assessment.
+Beginning-of-the-year (Sept) and end-of-the-year assessments (April) will be given to all students.
+Additionally, students who are below grade level will also complete a mid-year assessment (Jan).
+The student progress reports for high school are completed in November and April.
+Student report cards are completed in January and June.
+The CAASPP results will be reviewed upon the completion of the CAASPP test (approx. June).
 ADA rates will be monitored at the end of each school learning period.
 Mental Health Staffing, Materials, and Curriculum Progress will be monitored through the LCAP stakeholder survey questions pertaining to mental health services offered.
-The survey is sent out once a year in the winter.
+The survey is sent out once a year in the winter (Jan).
 Professional Development Progress will be monitored with the use of the school's local assessment, iReady, for grades K-12, which provides information on a student's academic achievement levels.
-Beginning-of-the-year and end-of-the-year assessments will be given to all students.
-Additionally, students who are below grade level will also complete a mid-year assessment.
-Educational Staffing Increase Progress will be monitored with the use of the school's local assessment, iReady, for grades K-12, which provides information on a student's academic achievement levels.
-Beginning-of-the-year and end-of-the-year assessments will be given to all students.
-Additionally, students who are below grade level will also complete a mid-year assessment.
+Beginning-of-the-year (Sept) and end-of-the-year assessments (April) will be given to all students.
+Additionally, students who are below grade level will also complete a mid-year assessment (Jan) The student progress reports for high school are completed in November and April.
+Student report cards are completed in January and June.
+The CAASPP results will be reviewed upon the completion of the CAASPP test (approx. June).
+Educational Staffing Increase Progress will be monitored with the use of the school's local assessment, iReady, for grades Beginning-of-the-year (Sept) and end-of-the-year assessments (April) will be given to all students.